Andrew-FungKinHo/Dynamic-Queuing-Solution/README.md

-# Sintegrate
+# Sintegrate by Slack Overflow (Team No.: Team163)
-The project is designed for catering industry to implement a online ordering platform.
+The project Sintegrate in HackUST is designed for catering industry to implement a online ordering platform.
 It can calculate the ETA based on the locations of customers and restauarnt.
 By knowing ETA in advance, restaurants can manage take-away, dine-in orders efficiently.

 ## Requirement
   Python >= 3.6